agilie/PXSDK/README.md

 [PXTracker initializeWithGameKey:@"Testgame01" enableDeviceToken:NO];
 ```

-If you want to enable device token perform perform method setupUserPredictionsForToken in didRegisterForRemoteNotificationsWithDeviceToken:
+If you want to enable device token just perform method setupUserPredictionsForToken in didRegisterForRemoteNotificationsWithDeviceToken:

 ```obj-c